sean-mceachern/structures-and-classes-practice/README.md

     basics about reading in files, updating files, and output file streams. this introduces the concepts of OOP through classes and methods

 2. classes:\
-    Files:\
     a. classesIntroduction.cpp:\
         -intro to structures, classses, objects, mutators, and public vs. private variables.\
     b. constructors.cpp:\
         -intro to using constructors